arturo-lang/grafito/README.md

 docker run -it -v $(pwd):/home arturolang/grafito <yourscript>
 ```

-### As a Library
+### Installation

-After having installed the latest version of [Arturo](https://github.com/arturo-lang/arturo), clone this repo
+To install local, first you have to have installed the latest version of [Arturo](https://github.com/arturo-lang/arturo).

-and simply go to the folder via your terminal.
+Then, just clone this repo and simply go to the folder via your terminal.

+#### As a Library

+After having installed the latest version of Arturo, you can use Grafito from any Arturo script as a library.

-Then, run one of the examples:
+For example, here's how you run one of the included examples:

 ```
 arturo examples/sample3.art
 ```

-### As a Standalone tool
+#### As a Standalone tool

-Or, fire up the interactive console:
+Of course, you can also run Grafito as a tool on it own:

 ```
-./grafito.art
+./grafito.art <database>
 ```

 (If you pass a name, it will use it as your database file.
 If not, the database will be in-memory)